 The need for true global citizenship is more important than ever.
 For many, the first chance to sample cultural differences comes through a student exchange program.
 To that end, Thayer has cultivated a rich set of sister-school exchanges, some of which grow out of our foreign language instruction.
 In this way, the Academy and its students develop long-term relationships with schools and students in other countries.
 These programs include visits to Thayer by foreign students.
-If you and your family are interested in hosting one of our guests from abroad, please contact Jim Pickel (firstname.lastname@example.org / 781.664.2217).
+If you and your family are interested in hosting one of our guests from abroad, please contact Darah Smoot Harper (firstname.lastname@example.org / 781.664.2213).

-Note: All participants in this program must also meet the requirements of a complementary Senior Project during the two weeks prior to traveling.
-Students are urged to make this part of the senior project community service-oriented.
+Please note that all participants in this program must also meet the requirements of a complementary senior project during the two weeks prior to traveling.
+We require that this portion of the senior project be service-oriented.

 Travel Programs with a Service Component